BossLevan/gm-app/README.md

 Then, open `http://localhost:3000` in a browser.

-If you are having problems connecting to the functions due to a CORS issue, open your terminal & run the following command:
+If you are having problems connecting to the functions due to a CORS issue(Nothing is happening after connecting your wallet), open your terminal & run the following command:

     $ open -na Google\ Chrome --args --user-data-dir=/tmp/temporary-chrome-profile-dir --disable-web-security